Gradiant/bob.paper.icb2019.gradgpad/doc/grad_gpad.rst

 This list are generated automatically from the framework.
 If you find any problem, please open an issue to try to solve it.

 Find the protocols lists `here <https://github.com/Gradiant/bob.paper.icb2019.gradgpad/tree/master/gradgpad_protocols>`_.

+Note that you should modify the :code:`DATABASE-NAME-PLACEHOLDER` in these files for each dataset.